brunopostle/homemaker-addon/README.md

 construction.

-![A blender mesh where walls and floors are drawn as simple faces](docs/example-mesh.png)
-<figcaption>A blender mesh where walls and floors are drawn as simple faces</figcaption>
+![A blender mesh where walls and floors are drawn as simple faces](docs/example-mesh.png) A blender mesh where walls and floors are drawn as simple faces

-![An IFC model generated from these simple faces](docs/example-ifc.png)
-<figcaption>An IFC model generated from these simple faces</figcaption>
+![An IFC model generated from these simple faces](docs/example-ifc.png) An IFC model generated from these simple faces

 The software is a general python library for turning 3D geometry and style definitions into IFC building models, it is initially provided as a Blender